wjcesaretti/p53Investigation/README.md

-# Investigating p53 and DNA Damage by William Cesaretti, Indiana University Bloomington (12/12/23)
+# An investigation of p53 and DNA damage by William Cesaretti, Indiana University Bloomington (12/12/23)

 ## Abstract
 (Thanks to Elmar Bucher for format)